RobotNerd/sliderish/doc/user-stories.md

 User stories and subtasks for the media viewer app.

-## As a user, I want to display the media view output on my TV.
+## As a user, I want to display the output on a TV.

+Status: backlog

+> TODO: subtasks

+## As a user, I want to be able to view the app on any computer or phone.

 Status: backlog